bcgov/design-research-guide/docs/define-goals.md

 ## Create Research Goals

-User research should have clear goals.
+Design research should have clear goals.
 Work with your team to agree what you want to learn from your research.
 Keep your goals actionable and to the point.

 >Example: Identify the challenges of enrolling in the B.C.
 Medical Services Plan as a new immigrant